paulokuriki/api_for_rads/README.md

 Run the `train.py` script.
 The model will be saved in the folder output/model-best.

-This step is optional, as the model was supplied in this repository
+This step is optional, as the model is supplied already trained in this repository

 ### PART 2 - Running inferences on your model